-Where To Stay In Cape Town (Top Picks For Every Traveler)
+Where To Stay In Cape Town: Top Picks For Every Type of Traveler

 Why Trust My Cape Town Recommendations?

-- 2010: My first visit was a spontaneous weekend getaway while studying abroad in Durban.
+- 2010: My first visit was a spontaneous weekend getaway while studying abroad in Durban (I share more about that experience in my study abroad in South Africa reflection).
 I stayed with a friend at the University of Cape Town (UCT) and instantly fell in love with the views, the energy, and that unmistakable Table Mountain magic.

 - 2014: I returned for my graduate school summer practicum at the South African Medical Research Council, living in Gardens—a neighborhood that felt creative, central, and safe.